-Surface water runoff from the works will be collected and drained to the nearby storm water drainage system or treated and discharged to surface water bodies (if available).
-All waters collected in this manner will be treated in silt traps and hydrocarbon interceptors prior to discharge.
-These measures are subject to agreement with Fingal County Council and if necessary to obtaining an appropriate discharge licence.
-Surface water runoff (rainfall directly falling on open surfaces in excavation and rainfall migrating by overland flow to the excavation) collected in open excavations in areas where soil may be compacted due to construction works, or where impermeable soils are encountered will be collected in sumps at low points along the track alignment.
-From sumps it will be pumped into the nearby storm water drainage system or treated and discharged to surface water bodies (if available).
-If contaminated, this has the potential to pollute receiving surface water bodies.
-The magnitude of this impact is assessed as low and the significance depends on the sensitivity of receiving water bodies.
-All waters collected in sumps in open excavations will be treated in silt traps and hydrocarbon interceptors prior to discharge.
-These measures are subject to agreement with Fingal County Council and if necessary to obtaining an appropriate discharge licence.
+There is the potential for surface water runoff (rainfall directly falling on open surfaces in excavation and rainfall migrating by overland flow to the excavation) to infiltrate open sections of the route along this area.
+In areas where soil may be compacted due to construction works, or where impermeable soils are encountered, it will be necessary to collect this run-off in sumps at low points along the track alignment.
+From the sumps it will be pumped into the nearby storm water drainage system or treated and discharged to surface water bodies (if available).
+All waters collected in this manner would be treated in silt traps and hydrocarbon interceptors prior to discharge.
+These measures are subject to agreement with Dublin City Council and if necessary to obtaining an appropriate discharge licence.